Train-In-Blocks-Ltd/Landing/content/how-to-ride-the-fitness-trends-in-2020.md

 Here are some statistics for you.
 People are looking to improve their diet!
 More specifically, **37% of UK consumers and 55% of Italian** consumers said that COVID-19 has caused them to eat healthier to support their immune systems.
 It was also reported that the majority of people that are eating healthier are between the ages of 16-34.

-By providing nutritional advice and plans could add that **extra value** to your service.
+By providing nutritional advice and plans could add that **extra value** to your services.
 It is important to note that you should always act within your scope of practice.
 I’m sure that you are well-aware of how poor advice could affect your reputation as a trainer; therefore, be safe and be honest.

 If you feel that you are lacking in knowledge, don’t be afraid to seek out a nutritional CPD, diploma or a degree pathway.
 An example of this could be a course such as the one provided by *Precision Nutrition*.